JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 This DNS-first approach represents a fundamental shift from **IP-centric** to **service-centric** networking, enabling the mesh to behave as a unified namespace where services discover each other through intent (DNS names) rather than infrastructure details (IP addresses).

-5.9 Emergence of a Domain-Specific Language for AWS Mesh Networking
+5.9 Emergence of an Embedded DSL for AWS Mesh Networking

-**The Innovation:** A key contribution is the emergence of a DSL-like abstraction through modular composition.
+**The Innovation:** A key contribution is the emergence of an embedded DSL (domain-specific language within Terraform) through modular composition.
 The system's layered architecture creates an implicit syntax for topology where operators describe high-level intent and modules compile it into concrete AWS resources.

-**DSL Abstractions:**
+**Embedded DSL Abstractions:**

 **VPC Role Specification:**
 ```hcl